Virginia Foxx: Privacy rights

 She introduced the 'Preserving Employee Wellness Programs Act' (H.R.
 1313; 115th Congress) in 2017.
 The bill would eliminate the genetic privacy protections of the Genetic Information Nondiscrimination Act of 2008 (Public Law 110–233); allow companies to require employees to undergo genetic testing or risk paying a penalty of thousands of dollars; and let employers see that genetic and other health information.

 Marijuana

 In December 2020, Foxx voted against the Marijuana Opportunity Reinvestment and Expungement Act (MORE), which aimed to remove marijuana from the Controlled Substances Act.
 According to financial disclosure reports, she has made at least six investments in Altria, one of the world's largest tobacco companies and a leader in the burgeoning U.S. cannabis industry, since September 2020.
 In all, records show she has purchased somewhere between $79,000 and $210,000 in Altria stock.

 Personal life

+At the age of 20, Virginia Palmieri married Thomas Foxx.
+They have a daughter.
+In the 1970s and 1980s, she lived in Banner Elk.

 Foxx is Catholic.
 Her former son-in-law, Mustafa Özdemir, is a Turkish businessman.

+Awards

+Foxx was given the Outstanding Citizenship Award for Exceptional Public Service by the Watauga County League of Women Voters.
+In 1988, she was a nominee for the North Carolina Distinguished Women's Award.